cmaga/plit2.1/README.md

 ## Main Features

-..*EarlyWarning Automation.
+* EarlyWarning Automation.
 Uploaded files should be in CSV format.
 Edit the column that contains `wo_nbr` to be a string rather than a number because leading 0's get removed otherwise.
 The report generated will still be correct if this is not done but database will have data that is wrong.
 [<https://provider.www.upenn.edu/computing/da/bo/webi/qna/iv_csvLeadingZeros.html]>
 To update the data coming from FMIS go to Project-Ducttape on silver box and type `sh tape-early-warning.sh both local` this will update dev and prod locally.
 This updates the `EARLY_WARNING` collection on silver box only.

-..*Bid tracking.
+* Bid tracking.
 Bid Number resets each year.
 Note: If you test by adding a bid, reset the count collection in MongoDB Manually or the next bid created/added will have the wrong number.

-..*Contract Tracking and number assignment.
+* Contract Tracking and number assignment.

-..*Login/Logout system with Private routes.
+* Login/Logout system with Private routes.

 ## Unused/unfinished Features